code-with-amitk/Code-examples/System-Design/Concepts/Bottlenecks_of_Distributed_Systems/Bottlenecks.md

 |1.Weak consistency|After a write, reads may or may not see it.
 A best effort is done.|<ul><li>1.Web-client:Ok to see past 1-2 min data.</li></ul>|
 |2.Eventual consistency|After a write, reads will eventually see it (typically within milliseconds)||
 |3.Strong consistency|After a write, reads will see it.
 Data is replicated synchronously|<ul><li>1.Stock Exchanges or auctions</li></ul>|

+## 7. Developer designing Distributed system with following mindset
+- The network is reliable
+- The network is secure
+- The network is homogeneous
+- The topology does not change
+- Latency is zero
+- Bandwidth is infinite
+- Transport cost is zero
+- There is one administrator